-Recyclables Summer Challenge - Space For Change
+Recyclables Summer Challenge - Space For Change - now closed

 Jump into your wildest imagination this summer by taking part in our exciting new competition!

 We want to encourage children and adults in Cambridgeshire to reduce and recycle as much as they can.

 Your mission is to create a story describing how four characters recycle into new, exciting, wow products from everyday items.

 What you can win!

 The competition is open to children who are now in Years 4, 5 and 6 at a Cambridgeshire primary school.

 Your story should start with our four recyclable characters - can, paper, glass and plastic.
 Click on a character to find out what they can be recycled into.